 The potential for having duplicate Individual and Organization records increases as your campaign moves forward.
-Because of this, there are a couple processes in ISP to help you manage them.
+Because of this, there are a couple of processes in ISP to help you manage duplicates.

 One of many tasks ai@ISP is charged with is combining duplicates while you handle other work.
-To turn this feature on, navigate to the ai@ISP page under the Tools tab.
+To turn on this feature, navigate to the ai@ISP page under the Tools tab.
 On the resulting page, slide the Auto-Combine Duplicates option to the right to turn it on.

 When it comes to determining what is a duplicate, ai@ISP will not combine records if there is any slight doubt they are not duplicates.
 Only records that match will be combined overnight.
 All others will be left for you to manually combine.

 To see the potential duplicates ai@ISP didn’t catch, or if you simply prefer to see for yourself which records are potential duplicates, navigate to the Combine Duplicates page under the Tools tab.
 To set the criteria for the system to search for duplicates, click the Change Method button at the bottom of the screen.
-In the window that appears, you’ll see multiple options.
+In the Duplicate Search Methods window that appears, you’ll see multiple options in the Name Match field drop-down menu.
 These options allow you to be as strict or as loose with the results as possible.

-The Name Match options will determine how it uses the name fields to determine potential duplicates.
+The Name Match options will determine how ai@ISP uses the name fields to determine potential duplicates:

 - A+: This looks at all the name fields, including name suffix and prefix.
 When used with other contact information, these are almost certain to be actual duplicates.

-- A: Similar to A+, when used with other contact information, these are almost certain to be actual duplicates but may have problems in rare cases such as Jr. and Sr. living together.
+- A: Similar to A+, when used with other contact information, these are almost certain to be actual duplicates but may have problems in rare cases such as “Jr” & “Sr” living together.

 - B: Simple name matching focusing on first and last name.
 Use carefully, especially without high quality contact information matches.